rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: Stage 1 is: we want to move this to solutions space.

-ZB: One other problems that this solve is that we encountered a problem where a user manually changes their local OS clock.
+ZB: One other problem that this solves is that we encountered a problem where a user manually changes their local OS clock.
 There is some conversation about trying to map OS formats to the JS environment and get access to the OS clock style (for example).
 CLDR is similar.
-If we have this kind of option, "short", "medium", etc. We can fine tune it with all of the data from the users OS.
+If we have this kind of option, "short", "medium", etc. We can fine tune it with all of the data from the user's OS.

 AWB: I think we've covered this.
-One takeaway, as this library grows, there's interest in the whole TC39 for understanding this problem space.
+One take-away, as this library grows, there's interest in the whole TC39 for understanding this problem space.
 Thank you!

 #### Conclusion/Resolution

-We will treat the 3 proposal independently.
+We will treat the 3 proposals independently.

 - Intl.ListFormat
   - advanced to stage 2